Tumbling lira casts shadow over Erdogan's June election

 Murat Gezici, who heads the Gezici polling firm, said the latest lira volatility and concerns about the economy could impact the AKP’s parliamentary showing.

-He reckons that roughly a third of the AKP’s support comes from “disloyal voters” - centre-right voters who backed it because it delivered on economic issues.
+He reckons that roughly a third of the AKP’s support comes from “disloyal voters” - center-right voters who backed it because it delivered on economic issues.

 “The economy has sunk,” said Kenan, another salesman in Carsamba.
 “I voted for the AKP previously, but no more.”